Unknown artist

 The founder of the Florentine school was Giotto, whose work placed Florence in the foreground of pre-Renaissance art.
 The work of his successors, who included Taddeo Gaddi and Maso di Banco, developed along the lines he had originated.
 However, toward the middle of the 14th century conciseness and clarity of form (as seen in the work of A. di Bonaiuti) disappeared, and a tendency toward linear and flat form became prevalent (Nardo di Cione and, occasionally, Orcagna).
 In the last 30 years of the 14th century a trend toward the international Gothic style prevailed (Agnolo Gaddi and Lorenzo Monaco).
 More on Florentine School

-The Mystic Marriage of Saint Catherine of Alexandria, early 16th C
+The Mystic Marriage of Saint Catherine of Alexandria, early 16th COil on wood panel

 H 62.2 x W 46.1 cm